wjglerum/quarkus-ai-agent-workshop/step-bonus-01-monitoring/README.md

-# Bonus 1 - Observability
+# Bonus 1 - Monitoring

 Every application should have proper monitoring and logging.
 You especially want to know how your language model behaves.
 Follow the [guide](https://docs.quarkiverse.io/quarkus-langchain4j/dev/observability.html) from Quarkus LangChain4j to try it out.

 ## References